 Ticks are small blood sucking parasites.
 They are a few millimetres in size before they feed.
 They jump on to dogs and take a blood meal, they drop off engorged with blood after a few days.
-The tick that most commonly affects dogs in the UK is called ixodes ricinus.
+The tick that most commonly affects dogs in the UK is the Sheep Tick (also called Ixodes ricinus); however, the Meadow Tick (Dermacentor reticulatus) has become more common in recent years.
+This species is important, because they are the vector (or transmitting host) for Babesia canis, a parasite of dog red blood cells that has only recently reached the UK.

 Why treat my Dog for Ticks